 If you have decided DIY conveyancing isn’t for you, or want to get a conveyancing quote to see what it would cost you, use our online calculator to get a quote today.

 Although there would be a great sense of achievement gained from doing your own conveyancing, most people would advise against it, as, in most cases, the risks far outweigh the advantages.
 Therefore, we’ve suggested below some other ways you could look to cut costs:

-- Just like when getting insurance or looking for phone deals, there are comparison websites that can help save you money when you’re moving home.
-You can compare mortgage deals, moving companies, energy and internet providers etc. and comparing all of these means you will be getting the best offers and deals available to you at the time.
+Try and save money elsewhere in the moving journey.
+There are comparison websites and home setup services that can help save you money when you’re moving home.
+You can compare surveyors, mortgage deals, home insurance providers, moving companies, energy and internet providers etc. and comparing all of these means you will be getting the best offers and deals available to you at the time.